Disclaimer

 • Pembroke Welsh Corgi Coat Colors

-This Corgi’s coat is a beautiful contrast of red and white in which the head portion and body are usually red, whereas the lower body has thick white fur.
+This Corgi’s coat is a beautiful contrast of red and white, with the head portion and body usually red, whereas the lower body has thick white fur.

 Redhead tri-color corgi coat

-This corgi coat comes in three shades: red, white, and black.
-As the name shows, the head coat is red in color, whereas the body gives all three different shades.
+This corgi coat comes in red, white, and black shades.
+As the name shows, the head coat is red, whereas the body gives all three different shades.

 Sable and white color corgi coat